DriveNets

 Venture Round in 2003

-Ellacoya Networks specializes in providing Broadband Service Optimization solutions for broadband service providers, utilizing deep packet inspection (DPI) technology to enhance the visibility and control of Internet services.
-Their hardware platforms, the e30 and e100, along with a comprehensive suite of software applications, allow providers to identify and manage subscribers, classify applications on an individual basis, and improve overall performance and customer satisfaction.
-This capability not only enhances user experience but also supports the delivery of revenue-generating Internet Protocol (IP) services.
-Ellacoya Networks is recognized for its scalability and functionality, which are essential for developing competitive service offerings in large carrier IP networks.
-The company is privately held and headquartered in Merrimack, New Hampshire, with additional offices in London, Tokyo, and Singapore.
+Ellacoya Networks specializes in providing Broadband Service Optimization solutions that utilize deep packet inspection (DPI) technology, allowing broadband service providers to enhance their Internet offerings.
+The company’s hardware platforms, such as the e30 and e100, along with a comprehensive suite of software applications, enable service providers to identify subscribers and manage applications on an individual basis.
+This capability helps improve performance, boost customer satisfaction, and facilitate the delivery of revenue-generating IP services.
+Ellacoya Networks is known for its scalability and functionality, which are essential for creating competitive service offerings in large carrier IP networks.
+Headquartered in Merrimack, New Hampshire, the company also maintains offices in London, Tokyo, and Singapore, positioning itself as a key player in the broadband optimization sector.

 Nominum, Inc. specializes in providing domain name system (DNS) software solutions tailored for service providers globally.
-The company offers a range of solutions, including Vantio AuthServe for ensuring website availability and Vantio CacheServe to optimize server performance.
-Nominum also focuses on security with products like Vantio ThreatAvert and N2 Secure Business, which protect against cyber threats.
-Additionally, it provides marketing tools such as N2 Reach, which facilitates direct communication with customers, and N2 Insight, which analyzes subscriber behavior through DNS data.
-Founded in 1999 and headquartered in Redwood City, California, Nominum serves over 100 providers in more than 40 countries, helping them enhance network operations, ensure security and compliance, improve customer care, and drive marketing efforts.
-As of late 2017, Nominum operates as a subsidiary of Akamai Technologies, Inc.
+The company offers a comprehensive range of products, including Vantio AuthServe, which ensures the availability and responsiveness of websites and real-time applications, and Vantio CacheServe, which optimizes server hardware performance.
+Nominum's security offerings include Vantio ThreatAvert for DNS network security and N2 Secure Business, a cloud-based solution designed to protect businesses from cyber threats.
+Additionally, the company provides marketing tools such as N2 Reach for direct customer communication and N2 Insight, which analyzes subscriber behavior through DNS data.
+Nominum's services are designed to enhance network operations, security and compliance, customer care, and marketing efforts for telecommunications service providers.
+Founded in 1999 and based in Redwood City, California, Nominum operates as a subsidiary of Akamai Technologies, serving over 100 providers in more than 40 countries.

 WaterCove Networks